awsrjh/aws-neuron-sdk-tmp/docs/neuron-container-tools/tutorial-docker.rst

    For more examples and ideas, visit: https://docs.docker.com/get-started/

-Build a docker image using provided dockerfile `Neuron Runtime Dockerfile <./docker-example/Dockerfile.neuron-rtd>`__, and use to verify whitelisting:
+Build a docker image using provided dockerfile :ref:`neuron-runtime-dockerfile` and use to verify whitelisting:

 .. code:: bash